DanielBMarkham/Info-Ops/manuscript/chapter19.md

 Great Scott!
 You can't implement this complicated flow all at once!
 That's crazy!
 And it's the first story too!
 Heck it might take a month just getting the environment in place.

 Okay so you're off-the-rails already.
 You don't "get the environment in place", you develop the environment a little bit at a time as you deliver goals, just like you develop the rest of the structural items.
+We do serious engineering, but we do it incrementally, a little bit at a time.
 It all depends on which goals you are delivering.

 *This means that environmental/build/deploy items should appear on your supplemental list*